 Because we can

 We are lucky enough to have secured a comfortable amount of funding.
-The primary expectation attached to it: "Build a product that users love!"
+The primary expectation attached to it is: "Build a product that users love!"
 After many reaffirmations, we started to understand what this meant: Unlike many other early-stage businesses, our priority would not be on the usual measures like trajectory, revenue growth, managing churn, and so on but to prove a few hypotheses such as these:

-- Users onboard themselves
+- Users onboard themselves.

-- Users reach the most important product milestones without personal intervention
+- Users reach the most important product milestones without personal intervention.

-- Users love the platform so much that they are recommending it to others
+- Users love the platform so much that they are recommending it to others.

 To say the least, this is a very comfortable and privileged situation.
 It does not free us from having a pricing discussion with users at some point but we don't need to push the boundaries and it frees us from the pressure of having the perfect pricing in place from start.
 And it makes it so much easier to write out this sentence: When we say that we want to give users a great experience, we mean it.